hatorikibble/twitter-europeanabot/README.md

 * *url_shortener*
    generally the result urls are too long, here you can user also any other service

-* *seed_file*
+* *location_file*
-    list of possible search terms in a csv file.
+    list of possible location search terms in a csv file.
 If you use a different source file, you may have to adjust the subroutine `createSeed` in `EuropeanaBot.pm`

+* *nobel_file*
+    CSV file with a list of Nobel Prize winners

 * *sleep_time*
     interval between searches